vanswindenlaboratory/Met4H2/README.md

 5. Commit and push changes to the branch in the cloud
 6. Merge branch with _dev_

+Underlying ideas:
-Underlying ideas: Commit only working code and define tasks small enough that allow frequent commits so it is easier to backtrack the origin of bugs.
+* Commit only working code
+* Define tasks small enough that allow frequent commits so it is easier to backtrack the origin of bugs